buckbaskin/buckbaskin.github.io/content/formak-feature-ui-demo.md

 Based on [orbital_test.py](https://github.com/buckbaskin/formak/tree/master/featuretests/python_ui_demo/orbital_test.py)

 One of the areas that I'm working on improving further is the way to set up symbols.
-In a very complicated system, having to specify everything in a verbose way isn't necessarily sustainable.
+In a complicated system, having to specify everything in a verbose way isn't necessarily sustainable.

 # Solution Approach